protolambda/eth2-val-tools/README.md

   -n, --count uint                  Amount of validators to assign -h, --help                        help for assign
       --host-keys-pass string       Pass for the keys in the output wallet.
-Empty to disable --host-wallet string          Path of the output wallet for the host, where a keystore of assigned keys is written (default "assigned_wallet.json")
+Empty to disable --host-wallet-loc string      Path of the output wallet for the host, where a keystore of assigned keys is written (default "assigned_wallet")
-      --host-wallet-pass string     Pass for the output wallet itself.
-Empty to disable --hostname string             Unique name of the remote host to assign validators to (default "morty") --out-wallet-type string      Type of the output wallet --source-keys-pass string     Pass for the source wallet itself.
-Empty to disable --source-wallet string        Path of the source wallet, empty to use default --source-wallet-pass string   Pass for the keys in the source wallet.
+      --host-wallet-name string     Name of the wallet, applicable if e.g. an ethdo wallet type. (default "Assigned") --host-wallet-pass string     Pass for the output wallet itself.
+Empty to disable --hostname string             Unique name of the remote host to assign validators to (default "morty") --out-wallet-type string      Type of the output wallet (default "ethdo") --source-keys-pass string     Pass for the source wallet itself.
+Empty to disable --source-wallet-loc string    Path of the source wallet, empty to use default --source-wallet-name string   Name of the wallet to look for keys in (default "Validators") --source-wallet-pass string   Pass for the keys in the source wallet.
 Empty to disable
 ```